Divya0319/spring-security-user-registration/README.md

-# User Registration using Spring
+# User Creation using Spring
 A Spring project built using Spring Security to demonstrate login of existing user, and creation of new user.

 **Here is the app in action:**